Corentin Louis Kervran: Biological transmutation

-Since biological systems do not contain mechanisms to produce the speed, temperature, and pressure necessary for such reactions, even for extremely short periods of time, this contradicts basic physical laws.
+Since biological systems do not contain mechanisms to produce the speed, temperature, and pressure necessary for such reactions, even for extremely short periods, this contradicts basic physical laws.

-Kervran said that his work was supported by prior studies and by reports of industrial accidents involving carbon monoxide.
+Kervran said that prior studies and reports of industrial carbon monoxide accidents supported his work.
 Kervran said that enzymes can facilitate biological transmutations using the weak nuclear force, by what he called "neutral currents."
 His response to criticism was to claim that physical laws do not apply to biological reactions, which contradicts the mainstream understanding that physical laws apply for all scales and conditions.